-The antiquity of this degree is shown in Rosetti's work on the secret societies which preceded the Reformation, especially in the extract which follows:-
+The antiquity of this degree is shown in Rosetti's work on the secret societies which preceded the Reformation, especially in the extract which follows:

-"St. Paul, in the second chapter of his Epistle to the Galatians, calls the three Apostles-who attended their Divine Master in his most divine moments, and who witnessed his transfiguration on Mount Tabor, and his devotion in the garden, -pillars; and following that passage of the Apostle, the Paulicians 1 made them three pillars, emblematic of the three theological virtues: St. Peter was faith, St. James, kope, and St. John, charity, In a rite which is supposed to have descended from the Albigenses, three pillars appear, with the names of those virtues on The candidate is obliged to travel for thirty-three years (thus they call the thirty-three turns he takes, in allusion to the age of our Lord), to learn the beauties of the new law. leader takes round the three columns, repeating successively the name of each virtue, and afterwards asks him what he has learnt in his pilgrimage; to which he answers that he has learnt the three virtues of faith, hope, and charity, and that by them he intends to govern himself.
-The Master assures him that they are the principles and pillars of the new mystery.
+St. Paul, in the second chapter of his Epistle to the Galatians, calls the three Apostles-who attended their Divine Master in His most divine moments, and who witnessed His transfiguration on Mount Tabor, and His devotion in the garden-pillars; and following that passage of the Apostle, the Paulicians made them three pillars, emblematic of the three theological virtues: St. Peter was faith; St. James, hope; and St. John, charity.
+In a rite which is supposed to have descended from the Albigenses, three pillars appear, with the names of those The candidate is obliged to travel for virtues on them. thirty-three years (thus they call the thirty-three turns he takes, in allusion to the age of our Lord), to learn the beauties of the new law.
+His leader takes him round the three columns, repeating successively the name of each virtue, and afterwards asks him what he has learnt in his pilgrimage; to which he answers that he has learnt the three virtues of faith, hope, and charity, and that by them he intends to govern himself.
+The Master assures him that they are the principles and pillars of the new mustery.
 In these same rites of the pilgrimage undertaken by the candidate who is thirty-three years of age, which extends through thirty-three years, the tragedy of Good Friday and the events of the following days are rehearsed, and Christ dies and rises again under his eyes.
 This new mystery, or new law, is the essence of Dante's Vita Nuova.
 In the Paradise we find this rite described exactly.
-Before the last vision, St. Peter examines him on faith.
-St. James on hope, and St. John on charity; relating to the three pilgrimages, -of the palmers, or Templars, to St. John of Jerusalem; of the pilgrims, or Albigenses, to St. James in Gallicia; and of the Romei, or Ghibbelines, to St.
+Before the last vision, St. Peter examines him on faith, St. James on hope, and St. John on charity; relating to the three pilgrimages-of the palmers, or Templars, to St. John of Jerusalem; of the pilgrims, or Albigenses, to St. James in Gallicia; and of the Romei, or Ghibbelines, to St. Peter's in Rome: and at the examination presides Beatrice, who, by a far-fetched comparison, is likened to Christ, when transfigured before the eyes of His three

-1 The Paulicians, who are generally considered to be a branch of the Manicheans, first appeared in Armenia in the seventh century.
+^{} The Paulicians, who are generally considered to be a branch of the Manichæans, first appeared in Armenia in the seventh century.